The Cowboy's Flute

-The Cowboy's Flute (Chinese: 牧笛, Mu Di) is a Chinese animated short film produced by Shanghai Animation Film Studio under the master animator Te Wei.
+The Cowboy's Flute (Chinese: 牧笛, Mù Dí) is a Chinese animated short film produced by Shanghai Animation Film Studio under the master animator Te Wei.
 It is also referred to as The Cowherd's Flute and The Buffalo Boy and his Flute.

 Background

 The film does not contain any dialogue.
 The animation is essentially Chinese painting in motion, with a heavy emphasis on the flute melody.

 Plot

 The story is about a young cow herding boy with an extraordinary flute playing ability, who is accompanied by his faithful water buffalo.
 The boy falls asleep in a tree, and is soon dreaming that he has lost his buffalo.
 The dream sequence is delightfully whimsical, beginning with falling leaves that turn into butterflies and gradually lead the cow herder to a beautiful mist-filled valley.
 Here the buffalo refuses to budge from his hiding spot, leaving the cow herder to find an alternate musical solution to his problem.